Last Fantasy: Music videos

 On November 28, 2011, the music video for "You & I" was released through LOEN Entertainment's official YouTube channel one day before the album's release in stores.
 The music video (starring actor Lee Hyun-woo) brings out elements of fantasy and ties it together with a well-crafted story.

 On February 9, 2012, her agency uploaded a music video for the song "Last Fantasy" through its official YouTube channel.
-The video contains footage from IU's Japanese debut showcase "IU JAPAN PREMIUM SPECIAL LIVE" held at the Bunkamura Orchard Hall on January 24.
+The video contains footage from IU's Japanese debut showcase "IU Japan Special Premium Live" held at the Bunkamura Orchard Hall on January 24.
 This is a special gift for her fans, as the video reveals not only footage from the showcase, but also includes clips of IU touring the cities of Japan and her everyday promotions and activities.